-- In order to prohibit building on a floodplain, the regulations would need to be part of the Zoning Bylaw; permission would be required from the Ministry of the Environment to prohibit building on a floodplain. - In the past, the Ministry would not allow Saanich to prohibit building on a floodplain.
+- In order to prohibit building on a floodplain, the application would have to go through the Zoning Bylaw; permission would be required from the Ministry of the Environment to prohibit building on a floodplain. - In the past, the Ministry would not allow Saanich to restrict building on a floodplain.